craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

+0. `floughByCallExpression` - call arguments should be processed only once, and there should be a single SymtabConstraint resulting from that.
+Individual signatures may say something about constraints on inputs (postpone this feature.)

 | stem contains `?.` | call return type contains null/undefined | crit accepts/rejects undefined | remove null/undefined before `?.` |
 | --- | ---- | --- | ---|